 A quick dig into the specs sheets throws up a few plausible causes for this improvement.
 The passive radiators, which do the heavy-lifting in the bass department, have been modified.
 The dynamic range of the speaker is slightly wider, too – the Megaboom 3 gets as low as 60Hz – down from the original 65Hz.
 This isn’t significant, but extra dynamic headroom is always a good thing.

 I also note the Megaboom 3’s sound is a little more spacious and less boomy than the original.
 That might have something to do with the removal of the thick rubber strip.
 The sound is definitely more evenly dispersed.
 Walk around the speaker and it’s far harder to spot a dead zone.

 Elsewhere, the overall characteristic remains the same.
 This is an exciting, energetic sound.
 It’s fine at low volumes, but it’s happiest when cranked past 50% volume, when you can really feel that kick.

 Don’t forget to go into the Boom app and tinker with the EQ settings, because the default setting can be a little too bass-heavy for those looking for a more neutral sound.
 I’d also advise running the speaker in for a couple of hours before ‘proper’ listening.
 That really helps to loosen things up.

-Why buy the Ultimate Ears Megaboom 3?
+You should buy the Ultimate Ears Megaboom 3 if…